spenceryr/Lotus-58-Classic-Choc-V1/Firmware/README.md

 ## Available precompiled firmware files.
 All preconfigured firmewares are based on [VIAL](https://get.vial.today), and with the most common options enabled, more or less the way I use the keyboard myself (Some minor tweaks, as I'm Swedish, so I'm using a few characters that isn't used in English).
 Feel free to edit or re-invent the firmware as you please, its available as source [here](https://github.com/TweetyDaBird/vial-qmk).

-#### Notice!
-Compiling from source in Vial-QMK is slightly more advanced than QMK, and likely unnecessary as Vial's intended use is through the app.
-For this reason most normal users, it is recommended to flash a precompiled firmware.
+**Notice!** *Compiling from source in Vial-QMK is slightly more advanced than QMK, and likely unnecessary as Vial's intended use is through the app.
+For this reason, for most normal users it is recommended to flash a precompiled firmware.*

 ### lotus58_atmel_vial.hex
 VIAL firmware for Elite C or equivalent with an Atmel-DFU Bootloader